Typical Ash Scattering Ceremony – Sea Burial

 No Right Way – No Wrong Way

-What we have learned from doing this business over several years is that each trip to the ocean is unique.
+What we have learned from doing this business over several years is that each trip to the ocean is unique, as each life is unique.
 Something different happens on each trip that is significant to that particular family and has meaning to them.

 A typical ash scattering ceremony is fairly short – around 7 minutes with the family out on the front of the yacht sharing stories of the loved one which has passed.
 These stories really help all in attendance with the closure needed when someone passes.
 Often a poem or bible verses are read by either a family member, the captain or the facilitator on the boat.